lucia-auth/lucia/docs/pages/getting-started/sveltekit.md

 import type { Handle } from "@sveltejs/kit";

 export const handle: Handle = async ({ event, resolve }) => {
+	// get the cookie
 	const sessionId = event.cookies.get(lucia.sessionCookieName);
-	if (!sessionId) {
+	// do nothing if no cookie is found if (!sessionId) {
 		event.locals.user = null;
 		event.locals.session = null;
 		return resolve(event);
 	}

-	const { session, user } = await lucia.validateSession(sessionId);
+	// load the session if a cookie is found const { session, user } = await lucia.validateSession(sessionId);
-	if (session && session.fresh) {
+	// recover existing session if it exists if (session && session.fresh) {
 		const sessionCookie = lucia.createSessionCookie(session.id);
-		// sveltekit types deviates from the de-facto standard
-		// you can use 'as any' too
-		event.cookies.set(sessionCookie.name, sessionCookie.value, {
+		// SvelteKit types are non-standard: you can use 'as any' too event.cookies.set(sessionCookie.name, sessionCookie.value, {
 			path: ".",
 			...sessionCookie.attributes
 		});
 	}
-	if (!session) {
+	// create a new session if it doesn't if (!session) {
 		const sessionCookie = lucia.createBlankSessionCookie();
 		event.cookies.set(sessionCookie.name, sessionCookie.value, {